-Welcome to Year 3
+Welcome to Year 4

-The children have settled in very well to Year 3 and are enjoying being in Key Stage Two.
+The children have settled in very well to Year 4 and are continuing to enjoy the responsibility of being in Key Stage Two.

 On this page you will find our Long Term Plan and Newsletters.
 We do lots of exciting learning and activities in our class!
 We will add pictures and details about what we have been learning about as the year goes on.

 Year 4 took over our Monday assembly to deliver a very important message: make better choices and recycle to save our planet!
 The children began by explaining the effects of discarded plastic and the single use of plastic bags.
 They then read persuasive letter directed to the rest of the children in school (adults of the future) outlining why they should make better choices for our environment.
 They also showcased their amazing artwork made from recycled materials.
 We then showed the school a video taking them through a journey of what Year 4 have done so far to help with the plastic pollution crisis!